AI Catches Cheap Flights From Norway to Madagascar

 Are there language barriers in Madagascar?

-Are there guided tours available?
+Are guided tours available in Madagascar?

-What should I avoid while in Madagascar?
+What should I avoid in Madagascar?

 Can I find Wi-Fi in Madagascar?

-What’s the currency used in Madagascar?
+What currency is used in Madagascar?